gigascience/gigadb-website/docs/sop/BETA_DEPLOY.md

 A deployment of the GigaDB website code in the `Upstream` Gitlab group to the `live` environment provides the website that is located at beta.gigadb.org.

+## Check AWS IAM policies

+The Gigadb user needs the same AWS IAM policy permissions for accessing EC2, RDS and S3 services as the developers.
+This can be checked by viewing the AWS IAM console.
+For the time being, the `Gigadb` user has been added to the `Developers` IAM group.

+> :warning: **You'll need your individual AWS admin user account to access the IAM console**

-## Check elastic IP address for live environment
+## Check elastic IP addresses for staging and live environments

-The beta.gigadb.org domain name has been allocated with an AWS elastic IP address.
-You can check the current elastic IP address pointing to beta.gigadb.org from the AWS EC2 console:
+Both the staging.gigadb.org and beta.gigadb.org domain names have been allocated with AWS elastic IP addresses.
+You can check the current elastic IP addresses pointing in the AWS EC2 console:

 1. Go to the [cnhk-infra CI/CD variables page](https://gitlab.com/gigascience/cnhk-infra/-/settings/ci_cd)
 to get the password for the `Gigadb` AWS IAM user.
 2. Use the `Gigadb` AWS IAM user credentials to log into the AWS console.
 3. Go to the [Elastic IP addresses page](https://ap-east-1.console.aws.amazon.com/ec2/v2/home?region=ap-east-1#Addresses:)
-4. Check there is an elastic IP address with the Name, `eip-gigadb-live-gigadb`.
+4. Check there is an `eip-gigadb-live-gigadb` and an `eip-gigadb-staging-gigadb` elastic IP address.

-## Check domain name resolution to beta.gigadb.org
+## Check domain name resolution to staging.gigadb.org and beta.gigadb.org

-Resolution to beta.gigadb.org with the `eip-gigadb-live-gigadb` elastic IP address requires a DNS A record.
-Check this has been created in Alibaba Cloud
+Resolution to staging and beta.gigadb.org with the above elastic IP addresses require DNS A records.
+Check these has been created in Alibaba Cloud
 console:

 1. Go to the [cnhk-infra CI/CD variables page](https://gitlab.com/gigascience/cnhk-infra/-/settings/ci_cd)